kyng279/FSDN-Log-Analysis/README.md

 Views
 ==
-dailyErrors: table containing each day and the percentage of errors per day
+dailyErrors: dispalys each day and the percentage of errors per day

 Column      |  Type   | Modifiers
 date            | date    |